Last updated on May 7th, 2020

 There are various reasons why it’s important to start investing your money as soon as you can.

 1.First is to beat inflation.

-If your money parked in the bank earns an annual interest of less than one percent, but its purchasing power decreases by five percent due to the effect of inflation, that immediately makes you an automatic loser.
+If your money parked in the bank earns an annual interest of less than one percent, but its purchasing power decreases by four to five percent due to the effect of inflation, that immediately makes you an automatic loser if you remain as a saver.
 There’s just no way of growing your money’s worth if you only stick to saving (Find out here how inflation makes you an automatic loser … and what you can do about it).